benbalter/benbalter.github.com/_posts/2012-10-01-welcome-to-the-post-cms-world.md

 You may notice things are bit snappier around here these days, having [recently converted](https://github.com/benbalter/wordpress-to-jekyll-exporter) the site from WordPress, to [Jekyll](https://github.com/mojombo/jekyll).[^4]

 Jekyll is a blog-aware static site generator — heavily integrated with the social code sharing service GitHub — the move to which, was primarily motivated by a desire to embrace the brave new, [post-CMS world](http://developmentseed.org/blog/2012/07/27/build-cms-free-websites/) we now find ourselves in.
-While WordPress is great, [130 outages over the past six months (totalling more than a day's worth of downtime)](http://cl.ly/image/1M420a152e1z), left a bit to be desired in terms of hosting.
+While WordPress is great, [130 outages over the past six months (totaling more than a day's worth of downtime)](http://cl.ly/image/1M420a152e1z), left a bit to be desired in terms of hosting.

 Although powered by the open-source CMS WordPress, the old site (shared hosting provided by Bluehost) for performance sake, would actually just served flat HTML and Javascript files from disk (generated on a regular basis by an industry-standard plugin known as [W3 Total Cache](http://wordpress.org/extend/plugins/w3-total-cache/)), but fired up WordPress on every request (on top of the already sluggish Apache).